SincaVlad/Predicting-Glass-Properties-using-Machine-Learning/data/original_data_reference.md

 ## Processed Data Used in the Project

 In this project, the SciGlass data has been processed to create datasets suitable for training and testing machine learning models.
-The processed data files, available in CSV and Excel formats, along with the preprocessing scripts, are included in this repository.
+The processed data file available in CSV is included in this repository.

 ### Purpose of Use